-Former South African President, Thabo Mbeki says xenophobic attack in his country was against criminals not Nigerians.
-(Guardian)
+Former President of South Africa, Thabo Mbeki has said that the recent xenophobic attack against foreigners in the country was targeted at criminals and not Nigerians.

 On Sunday, September 1, and Monday, September 2, 2019, South African mobs launched attacks on foreigners in their country, looted and burnt their places of business in suburbs of Johannesburg and surrounding areas.